 “The United Nations (UN) predicts the world’ s population will grow by some 2.5 billion people by 2050, and 80 percent of the world’ s population will live in cities.
 At the same time, 80 percent of the land that is suitable for growing food is already in use.
 Moreover, extreme weather patterns across the globe have devastated crops, creating higher food prices, and as consumers become more conscious of how their food is produced, it is becoming more difficult for farmers to keep up with urban growth.
 This is driving innovation of new farming technologies that allow plants to grow without sunlight in indoor environments close to or within cities.” - PHILIPS

-One way to dramatically improve the NGCC power plant option for Repurposing Pickering is to mitigate its potential CO2 emissions by introducing a cost effective form of CO2 sequestration.
-A solution for this would be to establish a greenhouse operation adjacent to the NGCC plant to capture some, if not all, of the CO2 and sequester it in plants to be grown in the greenhouses.
-Because of the volume of CO2 available, 4 SKIES also recommends utilizing vertical farming techniques which use LED lighting without the need for sunlight.
+One way to dramatically improve the NGCC power plant option is to mitigate its potential CO2 emissions by introducing a cost-effective form of CO2 sequestration.
+A solution for this will be to establish a vertical farm operation adjacent to the NGCC plant to capture the majority, if not all, of the CO2 and sequester it in plants to be grown in the vertical farms.
+Because of the volume of CO2 available, 4 SKIES also recommend utilizing vertical farming techniques which employ LED lighting.
 Vertical farming makes more efficient use of land, water and energy to grow food free of pesticides, herbicides, preservatives and GMO seeds.
-On top, they create dramatically fewer emissions caused by the transportation of food.
+Additionally, they create dramatically fewer emissions caused by the transportation of food.
 The optimization of the cultivation process means a better return on investment and a consistent quality of product for customers.

-Special low energy LED lighting illuminate plants from germination to full grown plants with the correct light formula to ensure uniform growth.
-Growers can control the exact duration, brightness and spectra of light each crop of lettuce gets, ensuring consistent growth all year round.
-With LED lighting, it is possible to grow crops like herbs, leafy salads, flowers and strawberries year round, even in the winter months.
-And if LED light can be used in place of daylight, it means that plants like strawberries can be grown in a vertical storage system in warehouses.
+Special low energy LED lighting illuminate plants from germination to fully mature plants with the correct lighting formula to ensure optimum and uniform growth.
+Growers can control the exact duration, brightness and spectra of light each crop of produce gets, ensuring consistent growth all year round.
+With LED lighting, it is possible to grow crops like herbs, leafy salads, flowers and strawberries year-round.
 This would not have been possible previously, because a multi-tiered system in a greenhouse would result in the lower layers of plants being sheltered from daylight.

-4 SKIES will team up with IGES Canada Ltd. and others to involve experienced scientists, horticulturalists and lighting technicians to help it plan a large scale produce growing facility as part of Refurbishing Pickering.
-As much as possible, this state-of-the–art facility will take advantage of the available space surrounding the Pickering Power Plant (and proposed natural gas plant) to use the CO2 and waste heat available to grow fruits and vegetables year round.
-4 SKIES envisions the facility will comprise both vertical farming and traditional greenhouse operations.
-Although mostly food crops would be the focus of the greenhouse facilities, certain herbs and spices, including indigenous medicinal plants and herbs, as well as some species of flowers, would also be considered.
-A special section would also be reserved for silvaculture to provide seedlings for reforestation projects.
+4 SKIES will collaborate with IGES Canada Ltd. and others to involve experienced scientists, horticulturalists, and lighting technicians to plan large scale produce growing facilities.
+This state-of-the–art facility will use the CO2 and waste heat available from the generators to grow fruits and vegetables year-round.
+4 SKIES envisions the facility will comprise vertical farming operations.
+Although food crops would be the focus of the vertical farm facilities, certain herbs, and spices, including indigenous medicinal plants, as well as some species of flowers, would also be considered.
+A special section would also be reserved for silviculture to provide seedlings for reforestation projects.

-To get rid of waste from the greenhouses, 4 SKIES envisions setting aside space on the site for an anaerobic digester facility to process organic waste from the greenhouses to produce biogas for gensets to supply power to the greenhouse and possibly for service vehicles equipped to burn natural gas, including produce trucks which deliver the produce to the local market.
-In addition to biogas, the anaerobic digester would produce nutrient rich digestate which can easily be processed into bio-fertilizers (solid and liquid) for use in the green houses or sold to area gardeners and farmers.
+To recycle the waste from the vertical farms, 4 SKIES envisions setting aside space on the site for an anaerobic digester facility to process organic waste to produce biogas that can be refined into natural gas for use by the NG power plant.
+In addition to biogas, the anaerobic digester will produce nutrient rich digestate residue which can easily be processed into bio-fertilizers (solid and liquid) for use in the vertical farms or sold to area gardeners and farmers.